Cole Alexander

-Cole Alexander (born 9 July 1989) is a South African professional soccer player who plays as a central midfielder for Kaizer Chiefs in the Premier Soccer League.
+Cole Alexander (born 9 July 1989) is a South African professional soccer player who plays as a central midfielder for South African club Polokwane City.

 Early and personal life

 Alexander was born in Cape Town, and grew up in the Lentegeur neighborhood of Mitchells Plain.
-He attended Lantana Primary School and later Golden Groove Primary School before attending Witteborne High School in Wynberg.
+He attended Lantana Primary School and later Golden Groove Primary School before attending Wittebome High School in Wynberg.

 He is the son-in-law of Duncan Crowie, having married his daughter Jaime in March 2019.

 Club career

-Cole started his junior career with local side Leeds Lentegeur, and went on to play junior football with Seven Stars, Santos, Hellenic and Ajax Cape Town Juniors.
+Cole started his junior career with local side Robert Bowman, and went on to play junior football with Seven Stars, Santos, Hellenic and Ajax Cape Town Juniors.

 He started his senior career with Ajax Cape Town in 2008, and had loan spells with Vasco da Gama and Chippa United.
 He made 43 league appearances for Ajax without scoring.

-On 23 June 2014, Cole joined Polokwane City on a two year deal.
+On 23 June 2014, Cole joined Polokwane City on a two-year deal.
 He made 52 appearances across two seasons at the club, scoring two goals.

 In February 2016, Cole signed for SuperSport United on a pre-contract agreement.
 He made 8 appearances for SuperSport United during the 2016–17 season, and 1 appearance during the 2017–18 season.
 Subsequently, Cole signed for Bidvest Wits in February 2018, where he made 57 league appearances across two-and-a-half seasons.